0xprinc/checks-while-hacks/README.md

 - `T11` - Group imports by their folder/package.
 Separate groups with an empty line.
 Groups of external dependencies should come first, then mock/testing contracts (if relevant), and finally local imports.
 - `T12` - Summarize the purpose and functionality of the contract with a `@notice` natspec comment.
 Document how the contract interacts with other contracts inside/outside the project in a `@dev` natspec comment.
 - `T13` - Malicious actors can use the Right-To-Left-Override unicode character to force RTL text rendering and confuse users as to the real intent of a contract.
+- `T14` - Try to take into account the c3 linearization when inheriting from two contracts that contain same function with different implementations
+          (diamond problem)
+- `T15` -

 ## Project